 Waterford Country School, Inc. is an Equal Opportunity Employer.
 WCS ensures equal employment opportunities regardless of race, color, religious creed, sex, age, national origin, ancestry, marital status, sexual orientation, gender identity or expression, disability (including, but not limited to intellectual disability, past or present history of mental disorder, past or present history of physical disability, past or present history of a learning disability), or genetic information, and provides equal access to school facilities and school premises to Boy Scouts and other designated youth groups.
 Waterford Country School has a policy of active recruitment of qualified minority certified and non-certified employees.
 An individual needing assistance in making application for any opening should contact email@example.com

-Waterford Country School is seeking Special Education Teacher beginning for the 2017-2018 school year.
-The Special Education Teacher works collaboratively with an Instructional Aide to provide a supportive, structured and nurturing classroom for up to 7 students to help them assume responsibility for planning and decision-making and develop a sense of identity and competence as learners.
-Candidates must be able to prepare and deliver lesson plans for all subject matters and hold CT Special Education Certifications 065, 165 and 265.
-Click here to apply.
+We are actively seeking a High School Special Education Teacher to complete one of our classrooms.
+The Special Education Teacher works collaboratively with an Instructional Aide to provide a supportive, structured and nurturing classroom for up to 7 students.
+They are responsible for helping students assume responsibility for planning and decision-making and developing a sense of identity and competence as learners.
+Ideal candidates hold a Bachelor Degree and CT certifications 065, 165 and 265.
+Must be able to prepare lesson plans and teach all subject matters.
+Click here to apply!

 Per Diem Therapists

 Waterford Country School’s Children’s Outpatient Behavioral Health Clinic has a standing need to interview therapists/clinicians for per diem work.
 The full time/per diem therapists provide outpatient clinical services to children of our community ages 3-18 addressing trauma, mental and behavioral health issues, and family dynamics.
 For more information contact the Clinical Director at firstname.lastname@example.org or 860-886-7500 x5310.
 Click here to apply.